oddbird/susy/docs/index.rst

 standards are not always the standard, and your Sass code compiles into Boring Old CSS.

-Susy is just a toolkit.
 You don't use one hammer to build your entire house.
 Sometimes you have to set Susy down and pick up a screw driver, or get crazy with the table saw.
 Don't rely on Susy — put it to use.
 What you want to accomplish
 is more important than what we planned for.

-We can't save you from CSS,
-but we can help make layouts easier to write and maintain.
-Abstraction is great for meaningful code, but don't let it fool you — the output is what matters.
-If you don't understand what Susy is doing, take a look at the CSS files.
+If you don't understand what Susy is doing, take a look at the output CSS files.

 ToDo